Shark Tooth Fossil

 A great professionally prepared Shark Tooth Specimen with shiny enamel and still in its limestone matrix, from Khouribga, Morocco.
 It comes from a large Odotus Obliquus shark which grew up to 9 metres long, and lived during the Eocene period approx. 50 million years ago.
 These prehistoric sharks are closely related to our modern day Mako sharks and were believed to be aggressive and hunt in packs.

-Fossil make a great gift for men and boys.
-Males seems to be attracted to fossils in general.
+Fossils make a great gift for men and boys.
+Males seem to be attracted to fossils in general.
 So if you are short of an idea for a man’s gift, buy a fossil, they will love it.

 Shark Tooth Meanings